 Generally, you can purchase gap insurance to cover the difference between what you owe and what the car is worth, but it’s a much better idea to avoid getting into this situation in the first place.

 Of course, putting more money down upfront means that you will owe less on your car loan month-to-month.
-This can be very helpful to your budget and can allow you to save up for other financial goals.
+This can be very helpful to your budget, and that can allow you to save up for other financial goals.

-What If I Can’t Afford A 20 Percent Downpayment?
+What If I Can’t Afford a 20% Down Payment?

-If you can’t afford the 20 percent down payment in cash, there are a few options you can consider.
+If you can’t afford the 20% down payment in cash, there are a few options you can consider.
 Most obviously, the trade-in value of your old vehicle can count towards your down payment.
-Even if you are trading in a junker, a few thousand dollars can go a long way towards meeting your 20 percent mark.
+Even if you are trading in a junker, a few thousand dollars can go a long way towards meeting your 20% mark.